2023 South African National Shutdown: Run up to the shutdown

 Over 24,000 car tires were confiscated across the country by the authorities in the hours leading up to the shutdown.
 The authorities stated that the tires were placed in strategic locations with the likely intent to create road blocks and set alight on the day of the shutdown.
+The confiscations were allegedly assisted by EFF activists posting pictures of themselves next to piles of tires on social media, which Malema had asked them not to do.